Israel's Netanyahu says early election must be avoided

 Both Lieberman and Bennett compete with Netanyahu’s Likud for right-wing voters and have spoken in favour of harsh Israeli military action against Gaza’s dominant Hamas Islamists.

-A poll published on Wednesday by Israel’s Hadashot television news showed Likud falling by one seat from 30 to 29 after months of polls that have shown it gaining power.
+A poll published on Wednesday by Hadashot showed Likud falling by one seat from 30 to 29 after months of polls that have shown it gaining power.
 Only 17 percent of respondents were happy with Netanyahu’s Gaza policy.

 Reporting by Maayan Lubell; Editing by Ros Russell